GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-quick-reference/index.md

 All event listeners need to be statically registered in the global scope of the service worker.
 In other words, event listeners should not be nested in async functions.
 This way Chrome can ensure that all event handlers are restored in case of a service worker reboot.

-In this example, we are going to use the [`chrome.omnibox`][api-omnibox] API, but first we must add the omnibox keyword to the manifest:
+In this example, we are going to use the [`chrome.omnibox`][api-omnibox] API, but first we must declare the omnibox keyword trigger in the manifest:

 {% Label %}manifest.json:{% endLabel %}